ManuNeuro/EmmanuelCalvet/_posts/2025-01-24-feed_the_beasts.md

 |Google misappropriated the code and technology developed by the Terra Vision team, directly leading to the development of Google Earth.
 Their story is covered in the  [The Billion Dollar Code](https://fr.wikipedia.org/wiki/The_Billion_Dollar_Code) mini-serie.
 Axel Schmidt (middle right) and Pavel Meyer (middle left) showcase the Terravision project at their offices in 1994.
 Users navigated the planet using a large globe.
 Image credit: ©Axel Schmidt.  | <img src="https://www.here.com/sites/g/files/odxslz256/files/2022-06/terravision-1994-the-billion-dollar-code-netflix-blog.jpeg" width="75%" height="75%">
 |

-## The Internet isn't free
+## Freedom is not free of charge

-Before we can begin to be fugitives, and run away from the devouring gluttonous programs, we need to equip ourselves with a few axioms, that will guide our quest and light our path when we are surrounded by darkness.
+Before we can begin to be fugitives, and run away from the devouring gluttonous programs, we need to equip ourselves with a few axioms and definitions, that will guide our quest and light our path when we are surrounded by darkness.

 ### 1. Information cannot be destroyed